Skip to content

 What is Errors and Omissions Insurance?

-E&O insurance was created to reduce the financial risk and protect brokers and agents should a consumer become dissatisfied after a transaction has occurred.
-In fact, E&O has become so important that some states require coverage for agents and brokers alike.
-These states include Iowa, Mississippi, North Dakota, South Dakota, Tennessee, Colorado, Kentucky, Nebraska, Rhode Island, Wyoming, Idaho, Louisiana, Montana, and New Mexico.
+E&O insurance was created to reduce the financial risk and protect brokers and licensees should a consumer become dissatisfied after a transaction has occurred.
+In fact, E&O has become so important that some states require coverage for all licensees.
+These states include:

-While many brokerages do carry E&O policies, which can extend to cover their agents, that doesn’t mean that the agent is fully covered.
-The challenge is that too many agents are not aware of the risk they are in.
-They have not been properly educated about the type of coverage their firm carries or even why they should be carrying their own E&O insurance.
+While many brokerages do carry E&O policies, which can extend to cover their licensees, that doesn’t mean that each licensee is fully covered.
+The challenge is that too many real estate professionals are not aware of the risk they are in.
+You may not know is covered under the errors and omissions policy your firm carries or even why you should have your own E&O insurance.
 This isn’t just risky — it’s dangerous.

 Gap #1: What happens to your prior acts coverage in a change of ownership?